borodust/decent-game/brainstorming/SCRIPT-DRAFT.md

 # General Premise

 The general premise is a player picking a cyborg or alien evolution path, battling aliens on cyborgs on his journey to confront The Leader.
+A skilled player can beat the game without any upgrades.
 The world is ravaged by total war, with aliens and cyborgs fighting each other (optional), the player, npcs (optional).

 When the player arrives to The Leader, the before that "insane" leader informs the Player that he is one of many prototypes tricked into coming to